sjspielman/introverse/CONTRIBUTING.md

 1. In RStudio, open your `introverse/` Project session (recommended), or set your working directory to `introverse/`.
 In the Console, run the command `options(width = 100)` - this will modify your current R session environment slightly to allow tibbles to be printed nicely in the docs you're about to develop.

-2. In Console, run the command: `devtools::load_all(".")` to _load_ the current version of the package into your R session.
+2. In Console, run the command: `devtools::load_all()` to _load_ the current version of the package into your R session.
     + When the `{introverse}` loads, it will print a 2-paragraph welcome message to the Console that begins "Welcome to the {introverse}!".
 If you see this output, you will know the command worked.

 3. Add your topic to the appropriate place in the `topic_list` definition inside `R/fct-topics.R`.
     + You should _not be guessing_ the appropriate place.
-You should _already know how and where to do this._ If you don't know how and where to do this, file an [Issue](https://github.com/spielmanlab/introverse/issues) and use the label `quick-question`.
+You should _already know how and where to do this._ If you don't know, stop and ask Spielman.

-4. Run `devtools::load_all(".")` again to update the loaded package with this code addition.
+4. Run `devtools::load_all()` again to update the loaded package with this code addition.
     + If you get an error of any kind, it means you likely introduced a bug somewhere in the `introverse/R` directory (probably when adding to the `topic_list`).
 The error should be reasonably informative about how to track down the bug.
-Fix and re-run the `devtools::load_all(".")` command until it's all loaded
+Fix and re-run the `devtools::load_all()` command until it's all loaded

 5. Open a new Rmd introverse docs template file, and save it to the directory `introverse/inst/rmd_topics/`.
 Write your Rmd help page using the `introverse` template and existing Rmd help pages as guidance.
     + If you are using the `carnivores` or `msleep` datasets in your examples, there is templated code to show you how to include these datasets. _When you are done with this Step, DELETE those lines for testing._